gustavom2998/engineering_notes/talks/nosql_introduction.md

 ## History

+## Mid 80s
-- Mid 80s: Rise of relational databases
+- Rise of relational databases
 - Benefits:
-		- Data Persistence,
+	- Data Persistence
 	- concurrency with transactions,
-		- Standard database language (SQL),
+	- Standard database language (SQL)
 	- Great for integration and reporting
 - Problems:
 	- Impedance mismatch: Memory structure vs Database structure.
 	- Leads to object to relational mapping frameworks.

-- Mid 90s:
+### Mid 90s:

 - Rise of object databases.
-	- Integration with relational databases made it hard for object databases catch on.
+- Integration with relational databases made it hard for object databases to catch on.

-- Mid 2000s:
+### Mid 2000s

 - Relational kept its dominance (especially in the enterprise space).
 - Rise of internet and sites with lots of traffic
 - Vertical scaling became a problem (expensive and with hard limitations).
 - SQL was designed for Vertical scaling.
 - Big data players had a hard time performing horizontal scaling with relational databases.

 ## NoSQL Common Characterists